OKGenTool/okgentool/demo/readme.md

 But the server is not handling requests yet.
 In the next chapter you will implement some operations.

-## 4. Implement API Operations using the OkGenTool DSL
+## 4. Implement API Operations using the OKGenTool DSL
 To implement the API Operations, edit the file `PetRoute.kt` in the package `routes`of the mutable code.
 This file has a variable `petServices` built previously for demo purposes, and it's intent is to simulate a **Services** module of a typical HTTP API server.
 This piece of code is mutable and of responsibility of the developer.